komori-n/shogi-piece-placement/README.md

 -a:            Explore all the up and down flips of the pieces.
 -n node_limit: To set an upper limit for the number of search nodes
 -v:            Show detailed searching information
---:            Read the pieces to be placed from the standard input, not from the file
+--:            Read the pieces to be placed from the standard input, not from the argument
 ```

 ## License